AlexSafatli/AlexSafatli.github.io/projects.md

 #### Discord

   - [Garrus](https://github.com/AlexSafatli/Garrus): A [Discord](https://discordapp.com) bot for automation and sound tomfoolery written to be low resource footprint and have minimal basic functionality. *Go*.
   - [NootBot](https://github.com/AlexSafatli/NootBot): The monolithic but mature and functional precursor to *Garrus*.
-Has been hosted and maintained for years. *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.
+Was hosted and maintained for six years. *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.

 ## Computational Biology